AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 C5x.large is the minimum Aviatrix gateway instance size for FireNet deployment as it requires `4 interfaces. <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#what-is-the-minimum-gateway-instance-size-for-firenet-deployment>`_

 If your deployment requires 2-AZ HA, go through Transit Network -> Setup to launch one Aviatrix gateway and enable HA which effectively launches HA gateway (the second gateway) in a different AZ.
+If you select public subnet "-Public-gateway-and-firewall-mgmt-AZ-a" for the primary FireNet gateway, you should select public subnet "-Public-gateway-and-firewall-mgmt-AZ-b" for the second AZ FireNet gateway.

+Do not check Insane Mode Encryption.

 5. Enable Aviatrix FireNet Gateway